Bangladesh Samabaya Bank Limited

 Bangladesh Samabaya Bank Limited is a cooperative bank located in Dhaka, Bangladesh.

 History

-In 1922 the Bengal provincial Co-operative Bank was founded to provide loans to farmers in Bengal.
-In 1947 the bank was temporarily closed following the Partition of India.
-The bank was placed under the East Pakistan provincial co-operatives ministry in Dhaka and renamed East Pakistan provincial co-operative bank ltd on 31 March 1948.
-It was renamed Bangladesh Jatiya Samabaya Bank Ltd after the Independence of Bangladesh.
+In 1922, the Bengal provincial Co-operative Bank in Kolkata was founded to provide loans to farmers in Bengal.
+In 1947, the bank was temporarily closed following the Partition of India.
+The registrar of co-operative societies of East Bengal, Iqbal Atahar Ali, held a meeting to decide the future of the bank.
+The bank was placed under the East Pakistan provincial co-operatives ministry in Dhaka and renamed East Pakistan Provincial Co-operative Bank Ltd on 31 March 1948.
+It was renamed Bangladesh Jatiya Samabaya Bank Ltd after the independence of Bangladesh.
 It was renamed to Bangladesh Samabaya Bank Ltd in 1977.